fortana-co/react-dropzone-uploader/README.md

 ## Customization
 Notice the __"Drop Or Pick Files"__ text that appears by default in an empty dropzone?
 This is likely something you'll want to change.
 You can use the `inputContent` and `inputWithFilesContent` props to render any string or JSX you want.
 The latter is for the content that's rendered if the dropzone has files.
 If you'd rather not render file input content, just pass `null`.

 Want to change `submitButtonContent` from its default value of __"Submit"__?
 Just pass a new string or JSX for this prop.
-To kill the text, just pass an empty string or null.
+To kill this text, just pass an empty string or null.

 See all of the customization props in the __Props__ section.